Matthew Hooton: Govt needs bold moves to head off soaring inflation

 But non-tradeables, which don't face foreign competition and indicate how domestic demand and supply are affecting prices, have also risen more than previously recorded, by six per cent.
 And non-tradeable inflation is harder to defeat.

-Mixed together, inflation is now 6.9 per cent, the worst since 1990's political and economic chaos as the fourth Labour Government imploded.
+Mixed together, inflation is now 6.9 per cent - the worst since the 1990's political and economic chaos as the fourth Labour Government imploded.

 It is now higher than most recently reported by China (1.2 per cent), Australia (3.5), Japan (0.5), Korea (3.8), the Eurozone (4.6), the UK (5.5) and Singapore (4.3).
 Of our main economic partners, only the US is worse, at eight per cent.
 It can't all be imported.